enormandeau/mapcomp/README.md

 ## Exploring Results

 After MapComp finishes, visual plots comparing between linkage maps will be in `04_figures` and a summary of results in `05_results`.
 For more detailed results, one can inspect the file `03_mapped/wanted_loci.info`.
 This file contains the details needed in marker pairs between species, and can be useful to obtain exact locations of marker mapping on the reference genome.

-Example of output results (here using the tutorial markers/genome):
+Example output image from the tutorial markers and genome:
 ![Alt text](00_archive/tutorial_figure.png?raw=true  "Output Example")

 ## Citing